Quibi's Mobile-Only Format Getting Backlash on Day 1 of Streaming Service's Launch

 Something that’s been keeping me going lately is just thinking... that years from now... we’ll all look back on this time... and say to each other, to our kids, “I lived through that.
 I remember.
 I was there when Quibi launched.”— One of Martha Stewart's Chow Chows (@iamsosorry) April 6, 2020

-Among the show offered by Quibi at launch-time are drama shows Survive — starring Sophie Turner and Corey Hawkins — and Most Dangerous Game, starring Liam Hemsworth and Christoph Waltz.0comments
+Among the show offered by Quibi at launch-time are drama shows Survive — starring Sophie Turner and Corey Hawkins — and Most Dangerous Game, starring Liam Hemsworth and Christoph Waltz.